Cartan ribbonization and a topological inspection: Gauss--Bonnet inspection

 \end{remark}

-\begin{remark} The ribbon formula in Theorem \ref{theoremE1} is valid for orientable as well as non-orientable surfaces.
+The ribbon formula in Theorem \ref{theoremE1} is valid for orientable as well as non-orientable surfaces.
 To see this we only need to show that the formula does not change whether the ribbons are regular closed ribbons or M\"{o}bius strip-ribbons.
 This follows as a consequence of lemma \ref{lemMobius} below.
-In particular, once a given non-orientable surface has been ribbonized (in the way presented above), it is straightforward both to ribbonize its corresponding double cover $\widehat{\mathcal{R}}$ and to obtain its corresponding well known modification of the Euler Characteristic, $\chi(\widehat{\mathcal{R}}) = 2\cdot \chi(\mathcal{R})$. \end{remark}

 \begin{lemma} A conventional cylindrical closed ribbon (without vertices), and a M\"{o}bius strip-ribbon both contribute zero to the total curvature integral. \end{lemma}

 \begin{proof} It follows simply by cutting the ribbons along a ruler.
 In this case, the ribbons can be fully flattened and has a total curvature contribution of $2\pi$ which is equal to the sum of the four artificial angles introduced by the cutting along the ruler.
 The difference between a ribbon that is orientable and one that is not consists of a simple permutation of the four inner angles of the cut. \end{proof}